ovh/docs/pages/platform/kubernetes-k8s/using-vrack/guide.en-gb.md

 OVHcloud Managed Kubernetes service provides you Kubernetes clusters without the hassle of installing or operating them.

 By default, your Kubernetes clusters will have public IPs.
 For some uses cases, or for security reasons, you could prefer having your Kubernetes cluster inside a private network.
-This guide will cover the integration of OVHcloud Managed Kubernetes cluster into vRack Private Networks.
+This guide will cover the integration of OVHcloud Managed Kubernetes clusters into vRack Private Networks.

 ## Requirements

-A OVHcloud Public Cloud project.
+A Public Cloud project in your OVHcloud account

 ## Instructions

 First of all, you will need to set up vRack Private Network for your Public Cloud.
 To do it, please follow the [Configuring vRack for Public Cloud](../../public-cloud/public-cloud-vrack/) guide.
-After having created a vRack and added it a Private Network, you can continue.
+Once you have created a vRack and added it into a Private Network, you can continue.

-Integrating a cluster into vRack Private Network must be done at the third step on cluster creation, where you can choose an existing private network for the cluster:
+Integrating a cluster into a vRack Private Network must be done at the third step on cluster creation, when you can choose an existing private network for the cluster:

 ![Choose a private network for this cluster](images/using-vrack-01.png){.thumbnail}